tasmota/docs/docs/Berry.md

 # Berry Scripting Language :material-cpu-32-bit:

-!!! info "If you're new to Berry, have a look at [Berry Introduction](Berry-Introduction.md)"
+!!! info "If you're new to Berry, have a look at [Berry Introduction (in 20 minutes of less)](Berry-Introduction.md)"

 !!! info "Berry Scripting is included in all Tasmota32 builds.
 It is not supported on ESP82xx"